ether/ueberDB/README.md

 1. Add some example settings to ``test/lib/databases.js`` for your database.

-1. Look at ``databases/sqlite_db.js`` and ``databases/mysql_db.js``, your module have to provide the same functions.
+1. Look at ``databases/mysql_db.js``, your module have to provide the same functions.
 Call it DATABASENAME_db.js and reimplement the functions for your database.
 Most of your work here will be copy/paste from other databases so don't be scared.

 1. Add your database Travis setup steps to ``.travis.yml``, see the ``before_install`` section and MySQL example.
 Note that MySQL has a preloaded script (comes from mysql.sql) which preloads the database with 1M records.
 If you can, you should do the same.